faircloth-lab/phyluce/docs/installation.rst

 where ``$HOME/path/to/conda/bin`` is the location of anaconda/miniconda on your system (usually ``$HOME/anaconda/bin`` or ``$HOME/miniconda/bin``).

+.. warning:: If you have previously set your ``$PYTHONPATH`` elsewhere in your configuration, it may cause problems with your anaconda_ or miniconda_ installation of phyluce_.
+The solution is to remove the offending library (-ies) from your ``$PYTHONPATH``.

 Add the faircloth-lab repository to conda
 -----------------------------------------